 You are required to collect data demonstrating your ability to meet program performance standards.
-Your program should improve the following four outcome areas for youth:
+Your program should improve the following four outcome areas for youth who receive shelter and counseling services:

-- Social and emotional well-being: Youth will connect to trauma-informed providers for help with issues related to physical health, substance abuse, mental health, personal safety (such as potential trafficking situations), and sexual risk behaviors. - Permanent connections: Youth will experience positive ongoing attachments to their families, adult role models, communities, schools, and other social networks.
+• Social and emotional well-being: Youth will connect to trauma-informed providers for help with issues related to physical health, substance abuse, mental health, personal safety (such as potential trafficking situations), and sexual risk behaviors.

-- Education or employment: Youth will connect to school or vocational training programs, improve job search skills, or obtain employment. - Safe and stable housing: After leaving your program, youth will transition to safe and stable housing that appropriately matches their level of need.
+- Permanent connections: Youth will experience positive ongoing attachments to their families, communities, schools, and other social networks. - Education or employment: Youth will connect to school or vocational training programs, improve job search skills, or obtain employment. - Safe and stable housing: After leaving your program, youth will transition to safe and stable housing that appropriately matches their level of need.
 Housing options may include moving in with family, other permanent supportive housing, rapid re-housing, residential treatment centers, or substance abuse treatment facilities.

-For youth only provided street outreach services, who are not eligible for or who choose not to enter your TLP, you are required to collect data demonstrating your ability to meet program performance standards, including data on the number of youth and young adults you contact and the number of youth engaged in a case plan or client assessment.
+For youth who have only been provided intensive street outreach services, who are not eligible or choose not to enter your BCP, you are required to collect data demonstrating your ability to meet program performance standards, including data on the number of youth you will contact and the number of youth engaged in a case plan or client assessment.

 You will report performance data through RHY-HMIS quarterly.
-To access RHY-HMIS, you will work with a local CoC Homeless Management Information System (HMIS) lead.
+To access RHY-HMIS, you will work and coordinate with a local CoC Homeless Management Information System (HMIS) lead.
 You can find more detailed information about performance standards and reporting requirements on our website.